noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 wouldn’t come to her senses at all.
 Please stop alreadyyyyy?!
 Even though we’re away from where the others are generally seated, there still are other guests, you know?!
 We’re grabbing their attention, you know?!
 Wait?!
 Don’t just close your eyes while shaking like that!
-What the heck are you trying to make me do!!?!
+What the heck are you trying to make me do?!

 I somehow managed to calm Alice down, but what happened just now was still quite embarrassing.